Rest for the Weary

 A. All things have been committed to Jesus by the Father.

-Jesus said, “All things have been committed to me by the Father.”
+First, all things have been committed to Jesus by the Father.
 That is an amazing statement.
 Jesus is saying that God the Father, the Lord of heaven and earth, has put all things under Jesus’ power and authority.
 Basically, Jesus is saying, “God has given me charge of the whole universe.”
-And so all those things that God is pleased to reveal come through Jesus.
-People sometimes accuse Christians of being narrow-minded because they focus so exclusively on Jesus.
-But Jesus is God’s Son and God the Father has revealed himself through Jesus.
+And so, all those things that God is pleased to reveal come through Jesus.
+People sometimes accuse Christians of being narrow-minded because we focus so exclusively on Jesus.
+But Jesus is God’s Son, and God the Father has revealed himself through Jesus.
 There is no other way to know God.

 B. No one knows the Son except the Father.

-Jesus said, “No one knows the Son except the Father.”
+The second thing Jesus tells us here is that no one knows the Son except the Father.
 In other words, only God the Father truly knows Jesus the Son.
 Jesus is the infinite, majestic, eternal Son of God.
 He was with God in the beginning, and he was God.
 All things were made through him; without him nothing was made that has been made.
 (John 1:1-3)

 C. No one knows the Father except the Son.